celo-org/developer-tooling/.changeset/two-squids-clean.md

 '@celo/celocli': patch
 ---

-Allows approving proposals when in Approval or Referendum stages
+Allows approving proposals when in Execution or Referendum stages